pelotom/unionize/README.md

 ## Example

-Call `unionize` or `unionizeCustom` on a record literal mapping tag literals to type values:
+Call `unionize` or `unionizeCustom` on a record literal mapping tag literals to value types:
 ```ts
 // Define a record mapping tag literals to value types
 const Action = unionizeCustom('type', 'payload')<{